VemburajYadav/DeepLearningLagrangainVortexDynamics/README.md

 - Alternatively to load the checkpoints, `-logs_dir` and `--load_weights_ex` arguments could be specified to directly load the best checkpoint file from a particular experiment.

-- The `-save_dir` argument specifies the directory to save neural network outputs.
+- The `--save_dir` argument specifies the directory to save neural network outputs.
 A specific subdirectory corresponding to each data sample will be created to save the outputs.
 Default to
 `None` for not saving anything.

     - The predictions of vortex particle dynamics are saved as a numpy array